-Stakeholders will have trust and confidence that: Support Systems Increase Success and Well-Being: School division staff develop the infrastructure to support learning and well-being, and to meet the needs of students and their families, staff and school communities.
+OUTCOME 6 Stakeholders will have trust and confidence that:

+Support Systems Increase Success and Well-Being:

+School division staff develop the infrastructure to support learning and well-being, and to meet the needs of students and their families, staff and school communities.

-Stakeholders will have trust and confidence that: оитсоме 7 Support Systems Promote Care, Respect and Safety: - School division staff develop learning environments that are welcoming, caring, respectful and safe.
+Support Systems Promote Care, Respect and Safety:

+School division staff develop learning environments that are welcoming, caring, respectful and safe.

-Stakeholders will have trust and confidence that: оитсоме 8 Support Systems Promote Equity, Community and Belonging: 5 School division staff work towards understanding and eradicating current system inequities so that all staff and students feel they belong and are valued members of the community.
+Support Systems Promote Equity, Community and Belonging:

+School division staff work towards understanding and eradicating current system inequities so that all staff and students feel they belong and are valued members of the community.